For those looking to make the big move, finding a new home to settle down in can be exciting.

 I took the printed ad, all the emails, the “lease agreement,” and went to the property.

-I’m glad I checked – had I not, I would have signed the “lease agreement”, been out $2,800, had no place to live, and no money to put down on another.[/blockquote]
+I’m glad I checked – had I not, I would have signed the “lease agreement”, been out $2,800, had no place to live, and no money to put down on another.

 Review the expectations and agreement

-Deal with landlords that are local
+Deal with local landlords

-This makes it easier for you to verify their identity and for you to properly assess the authenticity of the property posted.
-Do some research and make sure they are the actual property manager or landlord.
+Dealing with landlords directly makes it easier for you to verify the property owner’s identity and properly assess the authenticity of the rental posted.

 Are they who they claim to be in person?

-Carol Sankar, real estate investor, says she has seen her fair share of rental scams during her career.
+Carol Sankar, a real estate investor, says she has seen her fair share of rental scams during her career.

-[blockquote] One of the biggest was a property that I had just acquired with a partner, which was listed and verified as vacant.
+One of the biggest was a property that I had just acquired with a partner, which was listed and verified as vacant.
 However, the previous owner had evicted the tenant 90 days prior to the closing through his property manager.
 Subsequently, the property manager took advantage of the owner, who resided out of state, by placing tenants in the property and was collecting rent without remitting it to the owner.
 After the sale, we found tenants in the property who had no idea that they had been scammed by the previous property manager for almost $10,000 in rent which he collected.
-Needless to say, the property manager had also disappeared. [/blockquote]
+Needless to say, the property manager had also disappeared.

 Be vigilant of significantly low rent

 Use rental rate tools to compare and see if the rent is reasonable.
-In addition, even after signing into a low rent rate, the landlord may decide to bring up a notice of rent increase if they ever wish to in the future.
+In addition, even after signing into a low rent rate, the landlord may decide to bring up a notice of rent increase if they ever wish to.

-Don’t give out financial information
+Be cautious about give out financial information

-There is usually no reason for a landlord to obtain this information from you.
+There is usually no reason for a landlord to obtain banking information from you.

 Don’t wire funds

 However, when you wire money, the scammer keeps it, and you cannot get it back.
-It doesn’t matter what the money is stated for; whether it is for an application fee, security deposit, or first month’s rent, you should not wire funds, even if a contract is involved.
+It doesn’t matter what the money is for, whether an application fee, security deposit, or first month’s rent.
+You should not wire funds, even if a contract is involved.

 Scammers could be after your identity, not just your money

-However, suppose the landlord in question sends a link for you to record personal information whether it’s for a credit report or rental application, they could be trying to steal your identity.
+However, suppose the landlord in question sends a link for you to record personal information, whether it’s for a credit report or rental application.
+In that case, they could be trying to steal your identity.

-For additional information, visit us at LegalTemplates.net, where we equip people with the right tools to be their own legal advocates, using cutting-edge technology to create free legal documents simply and quickly.
+For additional information on preparing to rent, read through our document library at LegalTemplates.net, where we equip people with the right tools to be their legal advocates.